-- B. The member has diagnosis of Type II Diabetes Mellitus and BOTH of the following: - 1.
-The member is currently on insulin treatment of at least three (3) subcutaneous (SubQ) injections daily OR on an insulin pump; and - 2.
-The member performs at least four (4) blood glucose tests per day with a blood glucose monitoring device.
+- 2. The member has documentation of Type II Diabetes Mellitus diagnosis and BOTH of the following: - a.
+The member is currently on insulin treatment of at least three (3) subcutaneous (SubQ) injections daily OR on an insulin pump; and - b.
+The member performs at least four (4) blood glucose testing's per day with a blood glucose monitoring device.